ChaoticTrials/SkyblockBuilder/README.md

 ## Normal user
+### Team chat
+You can enter your teams chat by using `/skyblock tc <message>`.
+If you give a message, you will only send a message instead of entering the chat.
+You could also use `@team` at the beginning of a message to write to your team.
+If you entered the team chat, each new message will be sent only to your teammates.

 ### Listing teams
 Everyone can list the teams.
 For that, you can use `/skyblock list <name>`.
 That will list either all the teams if no name is provided or the names of all players in a team.